 As auto accident lawyers in the state of Virginia, we see our fair share of injuries caused by drunk drivers.
 Many of these accidents are absolute tragedies where a client was struck by a drunk driver causing serious injuries and even death.
 Every one of these accidents is a tragedy and can be prevented by drivers choosing to make the right decision.

-If you or someone you know has been injured in an auto accident due to someone else’s negligence, contact the auto accident attorneys of Rutter Mills today for a free, no obligation consultation of your legal rights.
+If you or someone you know has been injured in an auto accident due to someone else’s negligence, contact the Car Accident Lawyers of Rutter Mills today for a free, no obligation consultation of your legal rights.